Nashi (Russian youth movement): Events and incidents

 On 24 July 2007, Putin met with several Russian political and environmental youth organisations, including Nashi, at his residence in Zavidovo, and discussed various issues affecting Russian society.
 At the meeting, he stated that the United Kingdom was acting like a colonial power with a mindset stuck in the 19th or 20th century, due to their belief that Russia could change its constitution, allowing Andrey Lugovoy to be extradited to the UK to face charges in relation to the Alexander Litvinenko affair.
 He also stated, "They say we should change our Constitution – advice that I view as insulting for our country and our people.
 They need to change their thinking and not tell us to change our Constitution."

 In December 2007, the movement was reported to be planning to send a select group of activists to study at British universities, arguably despite its disdain for Britain and its harassment of the British ambassador in Moscow.
 They said: "We lag behind in knowledge and experience vital for making Russia a 21st-century world leader.
 British education is rated highly all over the world.
 The graduates of British universities are in great demand.
 This is because of the high quality of education and also control from the government."

-In March 2009, it was reported that a Nashi commisar and some associates claimed they had launched a DDOS attack on Estonia in May 2007.
-The attacks came after Estonia removed a World War II-era Soviet memorial from its capital, provoking protests from Moscow.
+In April and May 2007, Nashi members held daily protests in front of the Estonian embassy in Moscow in protest of the moving of the Bronze Soldier of Tallinn to a military cemetery.
+When movement members protested outside the Embassy of Estonia in Moscow in April 2007, some members were carrying signs stating "Wanted.
+The Ambassador of the Fascist State of eSStonia" («Разыскивается посол фашистского государства эSSтония»), in reference to then-Ambassador of Estonia to Russia Marina Kaljurand.
+In early 2008 Estonia placed some Nashi members on a European Union-wide immigration blacklist, leading Nashi to accuse the European Union of violating democratic principles.
+In March 2009, it was reported that a Nashi commissar and some associates claimed they had launched a DDOS attack on Estonia in May 2007, in reaction to the Bronze Soldier's removal.

 On March 23, 2009, a small group of Nashi activists together with the activists of the Finnish Anti-Fascist Committee and Night Watch held a protest in Helsinki, Finland, arranged by Johan Bäckman.
-They denounced the publication of a new book about the Soviet occupation of Estonia by Sofi Oksanen and Imbi Paju and related seminar and saw the indictment of the occupation as an attack on Russia.
-Finnish historian and Russia-expert Arto Luukkanen considered the protest as an attempt by a marginal group to get publicity.
-Oksanen suggested that "Their message is aimed at Russians and the Russian media".
+They denounced the publication of a new book about the Soviet occupation of Estonia by Sofi Oksanen and Imbi Paju and related seminar, labeling the book as an attack on Russia.

-On January 18, 2010, Nashi activists held a rally near the Embassy of Ukraine in Moscow and "congratulated" Ukrainian president Viktor Yushchenko with his defeat in the first round of the presidential election the day before.
+On January 18, 2010, Nashi activists held a rally near the Embassy of Ukraine in Moscow and "congratulated" Ukrainian president Viktor Yushchenko for his defeat in the first round of the presidential election the day before.